Skip to content

 • The BikeSystem class has replace busy waits with sleep calls.

-• The ResetDevice, GearDevice and PedalDevice classes has been modified as specified, for supporting event-driven handling of the button and joystick.
+• The ResetDevice, GearDevice and PedalDevice classes has been modified as specified, to support event-driven handling of the buttons.

-• The BikeSystem class has been modified for registering ISRs and handling events with volatile data members.
+• The BikeSystem class has been modified for registering ISRs and handling events.

 • You have run all tests successfully.